Rohitlakha/superstore-sales-dashboard/README.md

 # 📊 SuperStore Sales Dashboard

 This repository contains an interactive Power BI dashboard project analyzing SuperStore sales performance.
-The goal of this dashboard is to help understand business performance across different categories, regions, segments, and more.l
+The goal of this dashboard is to help understand business performance across different categories, regions, segments, and more.

 ---